Cable Forearm Curl exercise demonstration image

 Form Cues

-• Isolate the wrists
+• Isolate to wrists only.

-• Keep forearms stable
+• Keep forearms stable.

 Breathing